Lending FAQs During Covid-19

 Q: Have mortgage loan qualifications or lending restrictions changed since Covid-19?

 COVID has resulted in adaptations to appraisal requirements, employment verifications and additional third-party verifications.
-These changes remain in place and the team at Element Mortage has seen some additional requirements hit the board, specifically to self-employed borrowers.
-For example, some lenders are requiring YTD Profit & Loss statements with bank statements to verify the client’s consistency of deposits.
+These changes remain in place and the team at Element Mortgage has seen some additional requirements come to pass, specifically to self-employed borrowers.
+For example, some lenders are requiring YTD Profit & Loss statements with bank statements to verify a client’s consistency of deposits.

-In mid-April, Element Mortgage noted that some lenders had raised the FICO requirements for all loan products to 660 or even 700.
-While Element Mortgage had not yet had to follow suit with their clients as of April, it appeared that more and more lenders were tightening their guidelines at that time.
+In mid-April 2020, some lenders raised the FICO requirements for all loan products to 660 or even 700.
+It appeared that more and more lenders were tightening their guidelines at that time.

 Also by mid-April, most lenders had increased their minimum FICO for government loans to 640, so there were definitely some changes occurring as investors lost their appetite for riskier products.
 VA financing experienced a drastic credit score qualification change.
 While the VA does not have a published minimum FICO score, most lenders had it capped anywhere from 540-620.
 The minimum FICO is currently 640.